 - Eliminate manual adjustments to adapt to changing workload demands.

-- Allow application scale to grow without disrupting the system.
+- Allow the application scale to grow without disrupting the system.

 QoS feature makes it easier for users to assign I/O priorities.
 And it ensures a more accurate goal and a better service level.